Gravitational Field and Gravitational Potential

 Definition

-The gravitational field vector $\mathbf{g}$ varies as $1/r^2$, and therefore satisfies the condition ($\nabla \times \mathbf{g} \equiv 0$) for being expressed as the gradient of a scalar function (potential).
-Thus, we can write:
+The gravitational field vector $\mathbf{g}$ varies as $1/r^2$, and therefore satisfies the condition ($\nabla \times \mathbf{g} \equiv 0$) for being expressible as the gradient of some scalar function (potential).
+Thus we can write:

-\[\mathbf{g} \equiv -\nabla \Phi \label{eqn:gradient_phi}\tag{5}\]Here, $\Phi$ is called the gravitational potential, and it has dimensions of (force per unit mass) × (distance) or energy per unit mass.
+\[\mathbf{g} \equiv -\nabla \Phi \label{eqn:gradient_phi}\tag{5}\]where $\Phi$ is called the gravitational potential, and has dimensions of (force per unit mass) × (distance) or energy per unit mass.

 Since $\mathbf{g}$ depends only on the radius, $\Phi$ also varies with $r$.
 From equations ($\ref{eqn:g_vector}$) and ($\ref{eqn:gradient_phi}$):

-\[\nabla\Phi = \frac{d\Phi}{dr}\mathbf{e}_r = G\frac{M}{r^2}\mathbf{e}_r\]Integrating this, we get:
+\[\nabla\Phi = \frac{d\Phi}{dr}\mathbf{e}_r = G\frac{M}{r^2}\mathbf{e}_r\]Integrating this gives:

-\[\boxed{\Phi = -G\frac{M}{r}} \label{eqn:g_potential}\tag{6}\]Since only the relative differences in gravitational potential have meaning, not the specific values themselves, the integration constant can be omitted.
-The ambiguity is typically removed by arbitrarily setting $\Phi \to 0$ as $r \to \infty$, and equation ($\ref{eqn:g_potential}$) satisfies this condition.
+\[\boxed{\Phi = -G\frac{M}{r}} \label{eqn:g_potential}\tag{6}\]Since only the relative difference in gravitational potential has meaning and the absolute magnitude of the value is meaningless, we can omit the integration constant.
+Usually the condition $\Phi \to 0$ as $r \to \infty$ is arbitrarily set to remove ambiguity, and equation ($\ref{eqn:g_potential}$) satisfies this condition.

-\[\Phi = -G\int_V \frac{\rho(\mathbf{r\prime})}{r}dv^\prime \label{eqn:g_potential_v}\tag{7}\]For a mass distributed on a thin shell with surface density $\rho_s$:
+\[\Phi = -G\int_V \frac{\rho(\mathbf{r\prime})}{r}dv^\prime \label{eqn:g_potential_v}\tag{7}\]For mass distributed on a thin shell surface:

 \[\Phi = -G\int_S \frac{\rho_s}{r}da^\prime. \label{eqn:g_potential_s}\tag{8}\]And for a linear mass source with linear density $\rho_l$: